After Your Baby Arrives

-At Yale-New Haven Hospital, we encourage well babies to remain in the mother's room until both are ready to go home.
+At Yale-New Haven Hospital, we encourage "rooming-in" for well babies.
+This means the baby stays in the mother's room until both are ready to go home.
 Mother and baby are cared for together by a primary nurse.
 Our nurses are trained to meet the unique needs of each family.
 Our rooms include couches, which give fathers or partners the opportunity to be a part of the bonding process during the entire hospital stay.

 Benefits of caring for mom and baby together include:

 - Improved confidence through better education for parents

 - Family-centered atmosphere